firesharkstudios/butterfly-server/docs/README.md

 });
 ```

-This is "RESTlike API" because it's not following the standard practice of using HTTP Verbs to define the action (which is often problematic with entities with a large number of actions).
+This is "RESTlike API" because it's not following the standard practice of using HTTP Verbs to define the actions (which is often problematic with entities with a large number of actions).

-To instantiate an [IWebApi](api/Butterfly.Core.WebApi/IWebApi) instance, you'll need an implementation like the [EmbedIO Implementation](#using-embedio).
+You need an implementation of [IWebApi](api/Butterfly.Core.WebApi/IWebApi) like [EmbedIO](#using-embedio).

 ### Defining Actions

 ### Uploading Files